0xstonegm/dodgetracker/README.md

 ## Implementation

 The dodges are detected using an algorithm implemented in Rust ([here](./src/backend/src/main.rs)) that runs 24/7 as a [Linux service](./src/backend/service/dodgetracker.service) on a Ubuntu Server hosted on a Hetzner VPS.
 In simple terms, this algorithm constantly checks the Master+ ladder using the League of Legends API, if a player loses LP without playing a game or [decaying](<https://leagueoflegends.fandom.com/wiki/Rank_(League_of_Legends)#Decay>) then a dodge is registered.
-The MySQL database is hosted on the same Hetzner VPS, allowing for fast read/writes between the database and the algorithm due to their close proximity.
+The PostgreSQL database is hosted on the same Hetzner VPS, allowing for fast read/writes between the database and the algorithm due to their close proximity.

 The web-application is built using NextJS, TailwindCSS and Typescript ([here](./src/app/)) and is hosted on Vercel.